User Report: How I got robbed with an OTC (Over The Counter) Trade

 Seller “[edited]” (Editor's note: The seller has been impersonated in the channel by exchanging an O (letter) with a 0 (number) ) NEO address … AMCXsBcQHn7vQ8GoS8fHAbALFBkEJfYBAp

-All that I wrote above influenced on my decision to make a trade in which I got scammed.
-There was this wish to go into the unknown field of cryptocurrency market, to learn to trade via OTC but mainly there were those bad factors that drove my decision.
+All that I wrote above influenced my decision to make a trade-in which I got scammed.
+There was this wish to go into the unknown field of the cryptocurrency market, to learn to trade via OTC but mainly there were those bad factors that drove my decision.
 Opportunism, lust, and greed.
 Now, that I know.

 I am in the crypto market for more than a year, I am not dealing with large assets, I find blockchain technology something that will co-shape the future and I take trading as an interesting experience from which I can get much more than just money at the end.
 I will miss the money that was stolen from me and that I’ll probably never see again.
 This is one mistake I will never forget and one opportunity to make a change for myself and for everybody else.